By now, you’re probably familiar with delta 9 THC — the primary cannabinoid within hemp, known for the classic relaxing effects.

 What Are The Effects Of THCP?

 Many THCP users describe the effects as a more pronounced version of THC.
-It’s stronger (almost psychedelic), so you need a smaller dose to experience the same general effects as THC.
+It’s stronger, so you need a smaller dose to experience the same general effects as traditional THC.

 Current research about the effects of THCP is scarce, but people who have tried THCP report that its effects are virtually indistinguishable from THC’s effects.

-The original 2019 paper reporting the first detection of THCP in a cannabis plant claims that the physiological effects include pain relief and suggests that THCP might share many medicinal effects with THC.
+The original 2019 paper reporting the first detection of THCP in a hemp plant claims that the physiological effects include pain relief and suggests that THCP might share many medicinal effects with THC.

 Even though THCP and THC may share many benefits, there is one key difference.